abdelmonem55/learn-rust/voting.md

  testing_env!(context, Default::default(), Default::default(), validators);
 ```

-this [test macro](https://www.near-sdk.io/testing/unit-tests) provided by near and used to test in non-WASM target
+this [test macro](https://www.near-sdk.io/testing/unit-tests) provided by near and used to test in non-WASM target.

 ---